opengauss-mirror/docs/content/en/docs/Technicalwhitepaper/core-database-technologies.md

 openGauss provides the physical backup capability to back up data of the entire instance to local disk files in the internal database format, and restore data of the entire instance in a homogeneous database.

 Physical backup is classified into full backup and incremental backup.
 The difference is as follows: Full backup includes the full data of the database at the backup time point.
 The time required for full backup is long \(in direct proportion to the total data volume of the database\), and a complete database can be restored.
 An incremental backup involves only incremental data modified after a specified time point.
 It takes a short period of time \(in direct proportion to the incremental data volume and irrelevant to the total data volume\).
 However, a complete database can be restored only after the incremental backup and full backup are performed. openGauss supports both full and incremental backup modes.

+### Ultimate RTO<a name="section277463514817"></a>

+After the ultimate RTO function is enabled, multi-level pipelines are established for Xlog log playback to improve the concurrency and log playback speed.

+When the service load is heavy, the playback speed of the standby node cannot catch up with that of the primary node.
+After the system runs for a long time, logs are accumulated on the standby node.
+If a host is faulty, data restoration takes a long time and the database is unavailable, which severely affects system availability.
+The ultimate recovery time object \(RTO\) is enabled to reduce the data recovery time after a host fault occurs and improve availability.

+### Logical Replication<a name="section43277417109"></a>

+openGauss provides the logical decoding function to reversely parse physical logs into logical logs.
+Logical replication tools such as DRS convert logical logs to SQL statements and replay the SQL statements in the peer database.
+In this way, data can be synchronized between heterogeneous databases.
+Currently, unidirectional and bidirectional logical replication between the openGauss database and the MySQL or Oracle database is supported.
+DNs reversely parse physical logs to logical logs.
+Logical replication tools such as DRS extract logical logs from DNs, convert the logs to SQL statements, and replay the SQL statements in MySQL.
+Logical replication tools also extract logical logs from a MySQL database, reversely parse the logs to SQL statements, and replay the SQL statements in openGauss.
+In this way, data can be synchronized between heterogeneous databases.

 ### Point-In-Time Recovery \(PITR\)